How is my donation used?

 CWS works from a sound and trusted model of good development practice.
 Our partner groups address the root causes of poverty and injustice in their local communities and countries.
 People are not viewed as victims who cannot help themselves but as agents of their own development.

-CWS has a loud history advocating for change, including through improved NZ Government policy, and educating New Zealanders on current global and human rights issues.
+CWS has a long history of advocating for change, including the NZ Government and by educating New Zealanders on current global and human rights issues.
 CWS networks and liaises across the social justice environment.
-In the past year, 60.3% of CWS’s income went to international partner programmes, supporting communities to improve their livelihoods and opportunities, especially during the pandemic and in places of violence and conflicy.
+In the past year, 60.3% of CWS’s income went to international partner programmes, supporting communities to improve their livelihoods and opportunities, especially during the pandemic and in places of violence and conflict.

 Why does the donation form ask for a church name?

-Many of our supporters are church members who like to have their individual donations counted in with the total parish contribution to the appeal.
+Many of our supporters are church members who like to have their individual donations included in the total parish contribution to the appeal.
 You do not have to be a churchgoer to donate and you do not have to name a church.

 What about poverty in New Zealand?

-CWS acknowledges there is growing poverty in Aotearoa New Zealand and recognises there are many agencies committed to ending it.
-Our member churches support organisations and networks working with those in need domestically.
+CWS acknowledges the growing poverty in Aotearoa New Zealand.
+Our partner churches support organisations and networks assisting people to achieve their rights to a home, a decent livelihood and to be treated fairly.
 CWS was specifically established as their overseas agency but wherever possible makes links with poverty here.
 The causes are often similar.

 There is always more need than anyone can respond to which is one reason why it is important to equip people to advocate for their community.
 CWS supports community-led development in developing countries so families can feed themselves, protect their environment and live healthier lives free from violence and harm.
 We support self-determination, the place of indigenous peoples and the role of women as central to good development.